NTNU-IMT/stormbird/book/src/lifting_line/solver.md

     \Gamma_i = \Gamma_{i-1} + d (\Gamma_{i, estimated} - \Gamma_{i-1})
 \\]

-The benefit of this solver is that it is extremely simple, and it is generally very robust **if** the damping factor is set low enough.
+The benefit of this solver is that it is simple, and generally robust **if** the damping factor is set low enough.
 More *fancy* solvers may produce quicker results, but can sometimes struggle with instabilities in very non-linear flow conditions.
 When running unsteady simulations, it is typically not necessary with many iterations for each time step, as the change in the circulation strength is small.

 ## Residual, damping factor, and convergence testing